bskaplou/qmk_companion_app/README.md

 Logs are pretty detailed so if something works wrong please open the issue with description and logs attached.

-Layers configuration might be updated in file $HOME/.config/QmkLayoutWidget/configuration.json which is created on first launch.

 # Unicode characters with fallback and Vial support